MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 For example, a filter that returns only users who have been enabled for Enterprise Voice would look like this, with EnterpriseVoiceEnabled representing the Active Directory attribute, -eq representing the comparison operator (equal to), and $True (a built-in Windows PowerShell variable) representing the filter value:

 `{EnterpriseVoiceEnabled -eq $True}`

+  *Changes in "-Filter" parameter*
+- Assigned Plan filter - Previous format will no longer be supported.
+Existing filters like `AssignedPlan -eq '<some-xml-string>'` will stop working.
+This will need to be modified to one of the following formats:
+  - ``AssignedPlan -eq "*MCO" or 'MCO*' or '*MCO*' - for contains checks``

+*Note:* The output format has also changed, the xml object is now a json object.

+- EnterpriseVoiceEnabled filter
+  - The new format is as follows: ``EnterpriseVoiceEnabled -eq $true / $false``

 ```yaml
 Type: String